Deformable Medical Image Registration with KAN-based Implicit Neural Representations: Introduction

 As demonstrated in our experiments below, current methods struggle to achieve an optimal balance between essential DIR requirements, including registration accuracy and deformation smoothness, as well as INR-specific constraints arising from the need of per-case network training, such as computational efficiency, memory demands, and seed-dependent stability.

 \textbf{KANs.} Modern deep learning relies heavily on MLPs, known for their universal approximation capability \citep{cybenko1989approximation, hornik1989multilayer}.
-The Kolmogorov-Arnold approximation theorem for multivariate continuous functions \citep{kolmogorov1957representation, arnold1957functions} offers an alternative: any continuous $f: [0,1]^n \to \mathbb{R}$ can be expressed as
+The Kolmogorov--Arnold approximation theorem for multivariate continuous functions \citep{kolmogorov1957representation, arnold1957functions} offers an alternative: any continuous $f: [0,1]^n \to \mathbb{R}$ can be expressed as

 where $\phi_{q,p}: [0,1] \to \mathbb{R}$ and $\Phi_q: \mathbb{R} \to \mathbb{R}$ are continuous univariate functions.